moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Acknowledgements

-The authors would like to thank the many authors of the specifications referenced in {{priorart}} for their work:

-* Alan Frindell
-* Colin Perkins
-* Jake Weissman
-* Joerg Ott
-* Jordi Cenzano
-* Kirill Pugin
-* Maria Sharabayko
-* Mathis Engelbart
-* Maxim Sharabayko
-* Roni Even
-* Sam Hurst
-* Varun Singh

-The authors would like to thank Alan Frindell, Luke Curley, and Maxim Sharabayko for text contributions to this draft.
+The authors would like to thank the many authors of the specifications referenced in {{priorart}} for their work.
+The authors would also like to thank Alan Frindell, Luke Curley, and Maxim Sharabayko for text contributions to this draft.

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.